ibrahimk77/Chess-Engine-Optimisation-Using-Naive-Bayes-Classifier/README.md

-User Guide
+# User Guide

-There are two main components of the codebase:
+There are two main components of the codebase: one regarding the training of the model and one regarding the playing of chess games.

-Training the Model

-Playing Chess Games (Experiments)

-Training the Model
-Before training, please follow these steps:

-Download the Dataset:
-Download the Kaggle dataset from this link and rename the file to chess_games.csv.

-Install Required Libraries:
-Install all required libraries as listed in the requirements.txt file.

-The main files required for training are:

-dataset_prep.py
+Before training, it is important to download the kaggle dataset from the link [https://www.kaggle.com/datasets/arevel/chess-games](https://www.kaggle.com/datasets/arevel/chess-games) and rename it to `chess_games.csv`.
+It is also important to install all required libraries as listed in the `requirements.txt` file.
+The main files required for the training of the models are:

-This is the main file to execute to train the 12 models.
-It loads the data and separates it into three groups (master level games, beginner level games, and a random sample of games).
-For each combination of dataset and feature set, it preprocesses the data by invoking the preprocess_data function from data_prep.py, trains the model using the train function from training.py, and saves the evaluation metrics to a CSV file named eval_results.csv.
+- **`dataset_prep.py`**: this is the main file to be executed to train the 12 models.
+This file loads the data, separates the data into three groups, master level games, beginner level games and a random sample of games.
+For each combination of dataset and feature set, it preprocesses the data by invoking the `preprocess_data` function from `data_prep.py`.
+It then uses the processed data to train the model using the `train` function from `training.py`.
+It then saves the evaluation metrics to a CSV file named `eval_results.csv`.

-data_prep.py
-This file is used to preprocess the data and prepare it for training.
-It simulates each game in the dataset and extracts features at set intervals.
-The processed data returned by the preprocess_data function is then used to train the model.
+- **`data_prep.py`**: this file is used to preprocess the data and prepare it for training.
+It goes through each game in the dataset, simulates the games and extracts features at certain intervals.
+The `preprocess_data` function returns the processed data, which is then used to train the model.

-features.py
-Contains all the methods for feature extraction.
-Features are extracted based on the selected feature set.
+- **`features.py`**: contains all the methods to extract each feature.
+It also extracts features based on the feature set selected.

-naive_bayes.py
-This is the main file for the Naive Bayes model.
-It contains two primary methods:

-predict: Returns the predicted class for a given set of features.

-predict_prob: Returns the probabilities for each class.
+- **`naive_bayes.py`**: This is the main file for the Naive Bayes model.
+It contains two main methods `predict` which returns the predicted class for a given set of features and `predict_prob` which returns the probabilities for each class.

-training.py
-This file handles the main training process.
-It first scales the data using the prepare_data function and then splits it into training and testing sets.
-It trains the model by calling the fit method from naive_bayes.py and then calculates various metrics (such as accuracy, precision, recall, kappa, and F1 score).
-Finally, it saves the models and scalers as joblib files.
+- **`training.py`**: This file is where the main training occurs.
+The data is first scaled using the `prepare_data` function.
+It then splits the data into training and testing data.
+It invokes the `fit` method from the `naive_bayes.py` file to train the model.
+It then calculates a number of metrics such as accuracy, precision, recall, kappa and F1 score and returns these metrics.
+It also saves the models and scalers to joblib files.

-Playing Chess Games (Experiments)
-Before running the experiments:

-Install Stockfish:
-Install Stockfish ideally in the same directory as the game.py file.
-If it is not in the same directory, update the STOCKFISH_PATH variable in game.py to point to the correct location of the Stockfish executable.
-Stockfish can be downloaded from here.
+Before running the experiments, it is important to install Stockfish ideally in the same directory as the `game.py` file.
+If it is not downloaded in the same directory, make sure to alter the `STOCKFISH_PATH` in the `game.py` file to the path of the Stockfish executable.
+It can be downloaded from the link [https://stockfishchess.org/download/](https://stockfishchess.org/download/).

-The main files required for running experiments are:
+The main files required for the running of the experiments are:

-experiments.py
-This is the main file to execute to run the experiments.
-It iterates over all combinations of datasets, feature sets, Naive Bayes weightings, opponents, and implementations, playing 30 games for each combination.
-It loads the models and scalers from the joblib files, calls the play function from game.py to run each game, and saves the results to a CSV file named game_results.csv.
+- **`experiments.py`**: this is the main file to be executed to run the experiments.
+It goes through all combinations of datasets, feature sets, Naive Bayes weightings, opponents and implementations and plays 30 games for each combination.
+It loads the models from the joblib files as well as the respective scalers.
+It calls the `play` function from the `game.py` file to play the games.
+It then saves the results to a CSV file named `game_results.csv`.

-game.py
-This file contains the code for playing chess games.
-The play function tracks various metrics, creates a new chess board, and selects moves using the engine based on the get_alphaBeta_move function (which depends on the selected implementation).
-Moves can be chosen either via a random engine or Stockfish (depending on the chosen opponent).
-The game continues until completion, and the resulting metrics are saved in a CSV file.
+- **`game.py`**: this is the file where the game is played.
+In the `play` function, it keeps track of a number of metrics.
+It creates a new board and chooses a move by the engine based on the `get_alphaBeta_move` function, depending on the implementation selected.
+It then chooses a move either by a random engine or Stockfish, depending on the opponent selected.
+It then continues this until the game is over.
+It then returns the different metrics of the game to be saved in a CSV file.

-minimax.py
-Contains the alphaBeta function, which implements a standard minimax algorithm with alpha-beta pruning.
+- **`minimax.py`**: this file contains the `alphaBeta` function which implements a normal minimax algorithm with alpha-beta pruning.

-minimax_NB_integrated.py
-Contains the alphaBeta_integrated function, which implements the MMNB integration algorithm.
+- **`minimax_NB_integrated.py`**: this file contains the `alphaBeta_integrated` function which includes the implementation of the MMNB integration algorithm.

-minimax_NB_sub.py
-Contains the alphaBeta_sub function, which implements the MMNB substitution algorithm.
+- **`minimax_NB_sub.py`**: this file contains the `alphaBeta_sub` function which includes the implementation of the MMNB substitution algorithm.